Take a few small steps to prevent major losses in your independent business.

 - Distributed denial-of-service (DDoS) attacks

 To protect against these new threats, businesses are starting to use a much more thorough approach to cybersecurity.
-This includes using platforms that can protect personal and customer data, like HoneyBook.
+This includes using platforms that can protect personal and client data, like HoneyBook.

-At the same time, organizations are also focusing on preventive measures such as:
+organizations are focusing on preventive measures such as:

 - User and employee/contractor education